“There’s always a time to shine,” she said, curling her bottom lip.

 “You need to shine.”

-Suddenly I feel duller than the scissors I’d used the night before.
-Like a sparkler that’s went out on the 4th of July.
+Suddenly I feel duller than the scissors I’d used the night before, like a sparkler that goes out on the 4th of July.

 Her perfect white teeth look like choir boys rehearsing for an audition.
 She was forever telling me what “I needed.”
 As if she held all the answers.